Skip to main content

 Move Fast, But Only As Fast As The Tech Allows

-Mark’s rule of thumb is simple: run at the speed the technology can safely support.
+The practical rule is simple: run at the speed the technology can safely support.

-Don’t assume autonomous agents can self-improve beyond narrow, well-scoped tasks today.
+Autonomous agents should not be treated as self-improving beyond narrow, well-scoped tasks today.

 Instead, stitch together clear, deterministic workflows, add human oversight where judgement or explainability is required, and measure everything.